 - Nausea/vomiting.
 Everyone has heard of morning sickness (which, despite its name, can occur anytime during the day).
 Morning sickness can start anywhere between 2-8 weeks after conception.

 - Food cravings/aversions.
 You may find that you have unusual food cravings or are repulsed by foods you used to enjoy.

 - Sharp mood swings.
 The surge of hormones that happens when you are pregnant can cause you to become more emotional.
 Mood swings can start just a few weeks after conception.

 - Frequent urination.
 One of the hormones produced during the first few weeks of pregnancy increases blood flow to the pelvic region, causing a more frequent need to urinate.

-While some women might not experience any of these signs for several weeks, others might experience signs within days after conception.
+While some women might not experience any of these signs of pregnancy for several weeks, others might experience signs within days after conception.
 All of these symptoms can, of course, be caused by issues other than pregnancy.
 If you have experienced one or more of these symptoms, however, and think you could be pregnant, it might be time to take a pregnancy test.

 Avail offers free, self-administered laboratory-quality pregnancy tests, which can detect pregnancy hormones 10 days after conception and provide results within three to five minutes.
 If you think you could be pregnant or want to discuss your pregnancy options with one of our client advocates, make an appointment at Avail today.

 Avail NYC exists to be a safe haven for women and men facing an unexpected pregnancy or seeking support after an abortion.
 We are not a medical provider.